-Our Director of Inclusion / Special Education Need Co-ordinator (SENCo) at St Mary's is Mr Robert Smith.
+Our Director of Inclusion / Special Education Need Co-ordinator (SENCo)

+at St Mary's is Mr Robert Smith.
 Mr Smith is a qualified teacher and has completed the National Award in Special Educational Needs Coordination.
-He has ten years' experience in the field of SEN, having previously worked in Additional Resourced Provisions (ARPs) for students with Autism Spectrum Disorders (ASD).
+He has eleven years of experience in the field of SEN, having previously worked in Additional Resourced Provisions for students with Autism Spectrum Disorders in mainstream schools (ASD).